axisgroup/design-process/1-Understand/Methods/Business-deep-dive.md

 #### How to do it?
 A Business deep dive ideally involves talking to a stakeholder/client champion/business SME to understand their business.
 In situations where a business expert is not available on the client side, a business deep dive can be conducted internally with an industry expert or someone who has previously worked with the client.
 During a business deep dive, there should be a designer leading the conversation and also a note taker.
-*S tart the deep dive by getting a broad understanding of how the industry works.
+* Start the deep dive by getting a broad understanding of how the industry works.
 * Understand the different business functions within the company and how they interact with each other.
 You can also map out a high level business process across different business functions
 * Focus on a business function and understand the business processes within that business function.
 This business process at this level covers multiple roles at the company.
 * You can go even deeper than the step above and map out the business process for a single persona but we recommend doing this during the user interview.